ChristianVillalba/CS50-django/airline/README.md

 ### Users
-Authentication: the ability to users to log in & out Django has authentication features
+Authentication: the ability to users to log in & out Django has authentication features in the admin page.
+The users can have additional information associated with them.
+We can add fields that we want to keep track of
 <!--
 ## Secret Bonus: SQLite Commands:
 [in Terminal sqlite3]